buhrmi/vue-pouch/README.md

       }
       // You can also specify the database name dynamically, as well as limits, skip and sort order:
       peopleInOtherDatabase: function() {
+        return {
           database: this.$route.params.id,
           selector: {type: "person"},
           sort: {name: 1},
           limit: this.resultsPerPage,
           skip: this.resultsPerPage * (this.currentPage - 1)
+        }
       }
     }
   })